pereznetworks/TD-Project9/project9-gallery-app/README.md

         Implement Auth and some sort of backend server

-            to securely handle api calls, (this is not too hard, can axious for example)
+            to securely handle api calls, (this is not too hard, can use axious for example)

             without leaving backend sever routes exposed to the internet...